kritagya93/kritagya93.github.io/_pages/about.md

 * 🎉 [3/24] Our paper "**Towards Patient-Centric Healthcare: Leveraging Blockchain for Electronic Health Records**" got accepted at the <i> SIGMIS-CPR '24: Proceedings of the 2024 Computers and People Research Conference </i> in Murfreesboro, Tennessee, USA.

 * 🎉 [3/24] Our paper "**Smart Digital Edition Management: A Blockchain Framework for Papyrology**" got accepted at the <i> SIGMIS-CPR '24: Proceedings of the 2024 Computers and People Research Conference </i> in Murfreesboro, Tennessee, USA.

-* 🏆 [11/23] Second position awarded to MTSU Graduate Research Assistant Student **Samir Poudel** for his poster presentation on "**Empowering AI’s Trust and Big Data Resources in Healthcare Industry with Blockchain**" at the <i> 2023 ACM Mid-Southeast Conference </i> in Gatlinburg, Tennessee, USA.

 * 🏆 [11/23] Best Paper Award for "**Seamless Asset Exchange in Interconnected Metaverses: Unraveling On-Chain Atomic Swap**" at the <i> 5th IEEE International Conference on Trust, Privacy and Security in Intelligent Systems and Applications (IEEE TPS 2023) </i> in Atlanta, Georgia, USA.